FRCTeamPhoenix/Phoenix2016/README.md

 The `.gitattributes` file has been created.

-Please run the following on Windows:
+Please run the following on OS X and Linux:

 ```bash
 git config --global core.autocrlf input
 # Configure Git on OS X or Linux to properly handle line endings
 ```
-Or run the following on OS X and Linux
+Or run the following on Windows

 ```bash
 git config --global core.autocrlf true